IrinaMax/Graph-Analysis-on-youtube-scaring-data/README.md

- after update in the vosonSML I revise my code
+ after update in the vosonSML library I revise my code

     # create a list of youtube video ids to collect on
     apikey <- "xxxthis is my key"